PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timestep.md

 a computer language written for statistical computing.
 As such, pandas provides us with the spreadsheet like DataFrame and the Series data type.

-For analysing the microenviroment statistcially, a pandas dataframe with mesh center coordinates (mnp), voxel coordinates (ijk), and all substrate concentration values can be retrieved.
+For analyzing the microenvironment statistically, a pandas dataframe with mesh center coordinates (mnp), voxel coordinates (ijk), and all substrate concentration values can be retrieved.

 ```python
 df_conc = mcds.get_conc_df()
 df_conc.info()
 ```
-Substartes that have in the whole domain the same concentration, carry for that time step no information.
+Substrates that have in the whole domain the same concentration, carry for that time step no information.
 Let's filter for substrates that have at least 2 different values over the whole domain.
 ```python
 df_conc = mcds.get_conc_df(values=2)
 df_conc.info()  # oxygen concentration varies over the domain
 ```

-Let's filter for every substartes concentrations in voxel i == 2, j == 1, and k == 0.
+Let's filter for every substrate concentrations in voxel i == 2, j == 1, and k == 0.
 ```python
 df_conc.loc[(df_conc.voxel_i == 2) & (df_conc.voxel_j == 1) & (df_conc.voxel_k == 0), :]
 ```